khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 * Build a python library to
     * Resolve the De Bruijn graph to a partial order graph of segments to align
     * identify “bubbles”
-    * Develop unit tests to verify correctness of the algorithms
+    * Develop unit tests to verify correctness
 * Develop statistics for de Bruijn graphs to predict efficiency

 # Results: Quickwork statistic